chandra-iamanemic/my_learning_path/README.md

 popular only in 2012(built by Alex Krizhevsky and team) convincingly beat all the previous models used in the ImageNet competition by dropping the classification error from 26% to 15%.
 If you are one of those nerds who likes to read research papers, here is a list of papers of historic importance in the field of deep learning in the chronological order. https://docs.google.com/spreadsheets/d/1kZqCg5qS9MM4LoEHfIb2fLgf4IymXGOyXC9MBPSatuA/edit#gid=0

+I would also highly recommend reading through the materials in this course on CNN: http://cs231n.github.io/